nyxnor/onionjuggler/README.md

 * systemd (for vanguards control)
 * user with root privileges
 * leave blank lines between Hidden Services torrc lines - the cli script create it correctly, no change needed when using this project, just be aware when editing your torrc or importing your torrc and deactivating a service, it will delete every line within the same block
+* HiddenServiceDir different root path than DatDir (faciliates a lot backup and other detections, else would need to prefix every HiddenServiceDir with hs_*)

 ## Goal